This tutorial will teach you to configure and test push notifications (also known as remote notifications).

 If you want to use push notifications with custom apps which were created with Mendix Native Mobile Builder, make sure you have completed the following prerequisite:

 - Complete How to Deploy Your First Mendix Native Mobile App through the end of the Making Your First Build section

 3 Setting Up Your Mendix App

-Create a Mendix app using the Native Mobile Quickstart starter app:
+Create a Mendix app using the Blank Native Mobile App:

 - Open Mendix Studio Pro.
-Select File > New App, and then select the Native Mobile Quickstart app.
+Select File > New App, and then select the Blank Native Mobile App.

 - Click Use this starting point.